Dieses Dokument ist momentan nur in Englisch vorhanden. Wir danken für Ihr Verständnis.

 The New Zealand government imposes a 15% Goods and Services Tax (GST) on transactions where the Buyer is located in New Zealand and the Seller is located outside the country.

-Beginning in July 2020, all orders that meet this criteria will have a 15% tax added to the order, paid for by the Buyer.
+From July 2020 onwards, all orders that meet this criteria will have a 15% tax added to the order, paid for by the Buyer.
 The tax is added to the invoice total and is calculated on the total of the cost of the goods plus shipping.

 Sellers shipping from New Zealand

-Sellers that ship from New Zealand will be charged a 15% tax on the 8% marketplace seller fee owed to Discogs.
-This charge is an additional amount due to Discogs and will appear on the Seller’s monthly invoice.
+Sellers that ship from New Zealand will be charged a 15% tax on the 8% marketplace selling fee owed to Discogs.
+This charge will be automatically deducted during the payment of the order and is indicated as PayPal Partner Commission.

-- The 8% Discogs Marketplace Seller fee is only assessed on the item amount.
+The 8% Discogs Marketplace Selling fee is only assessed on the item amount.
 Discogs does not include taxes and shipping when assessing the fee.

 Note: If using PayPal, the PayPal fee will be calculated on the total amount of the order meaning it is inclusive of GST.
 You can choose to recoup this amount by raising your stated shipping costs.
 This can be done by updating your seller terms and / or shipping policies.